q3769/conseq4j/README.md

    so that, across all such submissions, related tasks under the same/equal sequence key are executed sequentially and unrelated tasks of different sequence keys are executed concurrently.

+Note: Any sequence key intance whose Object#hashCode method returns the same value is considered "the same sequence key".

 Consider using conseq4j when you want to achieve concurrent processing globally while preserving meaningful local execution order at the same time.